howset/minishell/README.md

 #### 🌿 Branch: h-fork
 - 11.12.2024 preliminary experiment with forks and executing non built-in functions.
 - 12.12.2024 can execute ls, which. not sure what else.

+#### 🌿 Branch: h-builtins
+- 20.12.2024 new branch
+	- return to prev iteration of echo without handling quotes, but retains the handling of -n.
+	- exec separated to a different module.
+	- to be consolidated with finished parser.

 ## Collected materials:
 - https://github.com/DimitriDaSilva/42_minishell